 Storytimes - It's never too early to begin reading to your child.
 Research shows that children who are read to at an early age have better language skills and a larger vocabulary when they begin school.
 Our storytimes help your young child become ready to read.Your child will have a great time at our storytimes while we also reinforce six key pre-reading skills.
 We’ll show you how to help your child’s early literacy development from infancy through the preschool years.
 Find Storytimes on our Event Calendar.

 Educational Toys - Play is an important part of child development and MCDL has made toys and learning environments available in each branch.
 Come to the library with your child and experience them together.

 Play Areas - The Medina, Brunswick, Highland, Lodi and Seville libraries each have areas where parents and children can enjoy the educational toys we provide.

-Study Rooms - The Medina, Brusnwick and Lodi libraries offer study rooms for use by the public.
+Study Rooms - The Medina, Brunswick and Lodi libraries offer study rooms for use by the public.
 They provide a quiet atmosphere in which to study or work.
 Check at the reference desk in those libraries for reservations or to sign in.

-Databases & Articles are offered on a variety of topics for all your research needs.
+Online Resources are offered on a variety of topics for all your research needs.

-Local Scholarships available to students in Medina County.
+Learn about Local Scholarships available to students in Medina County.

 T.O.T.
 Boxes are great to use with children at home or in the classroom.
 Every box centers around a topic of interest to young children and contains books, activities, and puppets or toys related to that theme.